When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Related Work

 Another direction closely related to the current research is community detection.
-For an overview of this area, we refer the reader to several survey papers~\citep{chakraborty2017metrics,coscia2011classification,fortunato2010community,fortunato2016community}.
+For an overview of classic results in this area, we refer the reader to several survey articles~\citep{chakraborty2017metrics,coscia2011classification,fortunato2010community,fortunato2016community}.
 Many community detection algorithms are based on optimizing modularity~\citep{newman2004finding}, which measures the goodness of a partition for a given graph.
 Probably the most well-known and widely used greedy modularity optimization algorithm is Louvain~\citep{blondel2008fast}, which iteratively moves nodes or groups of nodes from one community to another while improving modularity.
-Some of the methods discussed in this paper are based on the Louvain algorithm.
+Some of the methods discussed in this article use the Louvain algorithm.

+In recent years, deep learning approaches became very popular for graph analysis~\citep{wu2020comprehensive}.
+Graph neural networks (GNNs) are especially effective for node classification and graph classification tasks.
+The main advantage of GNNs is their ability to naturally combine node features with graph structure.
+GNNs have also been applied to community detection~\citep{su2021comprehensive}.
+Relevant to our research are works on \emph{unsupervised} community detection~\citep{lobov2019unsupervised}.
+Often, such approaches optimize \emph{soft modularity} loss function.
+However, in the absence of node features, graph neural networks are often not superior to classic approaches.